carpentries-incubator/lesson-parallel-python/episodes/extra-external-c.md

 :::keypoints
 - Multiple options are available to call external C and C++ libraries, and the best choice depends on the complexity of your problem.
-- Obviously, there is an extra compile and link step, but you will get a much faster execution compared to pure Python.
+- Obviously, there is an extra compile-and-link step, but the execution will be much faster than pure Python.
 - Also, the GIL will be circumvented in calling these libraries.
 - Numba might also offer you the speed-up you want with even less effort.
 :::